sealx017/SpaceBF/README.md

 <img src="README_files/figure-gfm/fit SpaceBF NB model with horseshoe on Delaunay-1.png" width="60%" />

-## Comparison between two HS models, one based on MST vs. Delaunay, and ICAR model
+## Comparison between three models: HS models with MST and Delaunay, and ICAR model

 We plot the results in a pairwise fashion.